-This document proposes an extension to Multipath TCP that allows it to work efficiently with stateless servers.
+This document proposes a modification of the MPTCP handshake that allows it to work efficiently with stateless servers.
 We first identify the issues around stateless connection establishment using SYN-cookies.
 Further, we suggest an extension to Multipath TCP to overcome these issues and discuss alternatives.